Concept

 Mobile mode

-Since we were aiming for a Universal Windows App the mobile counterpart would’ve been exactly the same feature and functionwise.
-The only difference would’ve been the app layout and how all the elements were displayed on a smaller screen.
+As we were targeting a Universal Windows App, the mobile version would have shared the same features and functionalities.
+The sole distinction would have been in the app’s layout and how the elements adapted to the smaller screen.